KyleHennessy/CentralGamesPlatform/README.md

 6. Paste the localhost and port number into a web browser of your choice.
 Example `https://localhost:50001`

 Alternatively, the app can be ran through Visual Studio, providing ASP.NET Core is installed as a component.

+Refer to page 20 of the technical manual for test card details for payments Refer to page 27 of the technical manual for test email for payouts